-That’s why I believe a mix of both the male and female approaches are integral if you want to achieve long-term financial success as a property investor.
+That’s why I believe a mix of both the male and female approaches is integral if you want to achieve long-term financial success as a property investor.

-The masculine approach is based more on instinct, and allows you to proactively direct your passion and energy into moving forward towards your property goals.
+The masculine approach is based more on instinct and allows you to proactively direct your passion and energy into moving forward toward your property goals.

 Equal measures of both male and female investing attitudes will give you the best chance of building a profitable property portfolio that delivers for years to come.